-This program offers you with the opportunity to direct-enroll in Mexico City’s prestigious Universidad Nacional Autónoma de México (UNAM).
-If you have reached an advanced Spanish language level (completed three or more years of college-level Spanish) you may take regular university courses—taught entirely in Spanish—in most academic fields, and have access to the National Library and the archival collections in the Hemeroteca Nacional.
+This program offers you the opportunity to enroll in Mexico’s most prestigious university, the Universidad Nacional Autónoma de México (UNAM).
+If you have reached an advanced Spanish language level (completed three of college-level Spanish or the equivalent) you can take regular university courses—taught entirely in Spanish—alongside Mexican students in most academic fields.
+UNAM is a major public university that enrolls a total of 214,000 undergraduate students.
+Students from all across Mexico and international students from all over the world travel to Mexico City to study at UNAM.

 - Three years of college-level Spanish language complete, including University or Oregon SPAN 311